Sam-Varghese/tuitionManagementSoftwareAPI/README.md

 Here I assume that you have nodemon already installed.
 If not, then execute

 `npm i -g nodemon` first and then the commands mentioned above

+## Things to keep in mind

+Program won't run  if you don't have AWS, RDS of MySQL.
+Enter put all the credentials inside .enc file